Urigo/tortilla/README.md

 **🌟 Available {{{template helpers}}} 🌟**

-- `nav_step` - A navigation bar between step manuals.
+- `navStep` - A navigation bar between step manuals.
 Will present two buttons - "Previous step" and "Next step".
 This template helper may receives the following options:
-  - `prev_ref` - The reference which we will be redirected to once pressed on "Previous step" button.
+  - `prevRef` - The reference which we will be redirected to once pressed on "Previous step" button.
-  - `next_ref` - The reference which we will be redirected to once pressed on "Next step" button.
+  - `nextRef` - The reference which we will be redirected to once pressed on "Next step" button.

-- `diff_step <step>` - Will run `git diff` for the specified step's commit.
+- `diffStep <step>` - Will run `git diff` for the specified step's commit.
 This template helper may receives the following options:
   - `files` - A list of specific file paths separated by a comma (`,`) that we would like to present in our diff.
 The rest of the files in the diff will be ignored.
+  - `submodule` - The name of the submodule which contains the step we would like to reference.

 ### Releases